BramVanroy/astred-demo/README.md

 ### `npm install`

-To install all the requied dependencies for development.
+to install all the required dependencies for development.
 This is needed before you can run the following commands.

 ### `npm start`

-Runs the app in the development mode.
+Runs the app in the development mode (not necessary for production).
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\